Dynamical quantum phase transitions from random matrix theory: Main results

 \subsection{Experimental accessibility of the phase transition}

-Thanks to our main result \ref{main3}, one can observe clear signatures of the phase transition at very low values of $N$ and $L$.
-For instance, as one can see in Fig.~\ref{fig:fN3and4}, there is no difference in taking $L=9$ or the thermodynamic limit for $N=3$.
+First of all, the presence of an impurity in the preparation of the initial state modifies $\mL_N (t)$ by a polynomial term in $t$, as we prove in Section \ref{sec:S3}.
+Thus, it would not spoil the visibility of the DQPT.
+One may therefore replace \eqref{eq:psi0} with any superposition of states with a number of impurities much smaller than $N$, and the analysis still holds.
+Moreover, thanks to our main result \ref{main3}, one can observe clear signatures of the phase transition at very low values of $N$ and $L$.
+For instance, as one can see in Figure~\ref{fig:fN3and4}, there is no difference in taking $L=9$ or the thermodynamic limit for $N=3$.
 In that case, $\mL_{3} (t=1.29) \approx 0.034$ and one already observes a $4.5\%$ deviation from the expected curve if there were no phase transition.
 Note that $\mL_{3} (t)$ is the probability value of returning to the state $\lvert\downarrow \downarrow \downarrow \uparrow \uparrow\dots \uparrow \rangle$ at time $t$.
 This can be estimated by measuring in the basis $\{\lvert \downarrow\rangle, \lvert \uparrow\rangle\}$ each one of the spins.
-By making a few million samples, the Hoeffding bound \cite{hoeffding1994probability} guarantees the detection of such deviation with very large probability.
-This is the number of samples used for each data point for instance in the celebrated Google's quantum supremacy experiment \cite{arute2019quantum} using a quantum processor based on superconducting circuits \cite{wendin2017quantum}.
-For $N=4$ and $L=11$ (see Fig.~\ref{fig:fN3and4}), there is also no difference with the thermodynamic limit and the deviation for the expected curve increases to $18\%$, but the value $\mL_{4} (t=1.80) \approx 0.001$ is smaller.
-In this case the required number of samples is one order of magnitude larger ($\sim 10^7$), which is still within experimental reach.
-Since both the XY interaction and the required initialization and measurement are very naturally implementable in superconducting circuits \cite{wendin2017quantum,blais2021circuit}, these platforms are precisely the most suitable candidate for an experimental observation of this new DQPT.
-Indeed, other DQPTs have been already observed experimentally in such settings by measuring the Loschmidt echo \cite{xu2020probing}.
+Recently, thanks to the quantum algorithm proposed in \cite{lu2021algorithms} to obtain expectation values on thermal states, the computation of Loschmidt echoes has emerged as a key subroutine in quantum computing.
+Motivated by that, it is shown in \cite{Yang:2023nak} that mild assumptions on the noise allow to implement easily error mitigation techniques, just by rescaling, for the study of the Loschmidt echo via a discretized time evolution.
+Using those error mitigation tools, together with the fact that the total number of qubits is very small ($L=9$), the required evolution time is very short ($t=1.29$) and the total deviation to be detected is sufficiently large ($1.5\times 10^{-3}$), the experimental observation of the phase transition seems reasonably within reach in current digital quantum computers.
+As for analogue quantum simulations, recent improvements in optical lattice microscopes have allowed to study very accurately time evolution in fermionic chains after a quench in cold atoms experiments \cite{Bloch:2017,Vijayan:2020}.
+Since the isotropic XY interaction is well-known to be equivalent to free fermions \cite{Lieb:1961fr}, one may also expect to observe the DQPT we uncover here in optical lattices.
+Furthermore, the implementation of a DQPT via cold atoms in an optical cavity was reported in \cite{Muniz:2020}.